drinkataco/media-servarr/charts/bazarr/README.md

       - 'radarrApiKey'
 ```

-You can prevent a ConfigMap being create and the configuration being managed as a kubernetes resource by defing the config as null.
-For example;
+You can prevent a ConfigMap being created and the configuration being managed as a kubernetes resource by defining the config as null.
+For example:

 ```yaml
 application: